nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/13_Telos.md

       - Fine.
 If you're ready to fight, so am I.
   - FIGHT -> equip unarmed gautlets
   - Let me heal up, and I'll be ready to fight again.

+There are actually 4 rounds
+1. no armor, no force power, no weapon
+2. no armor, no force power
+3. no restrictions -> still remove your armor
+4. 2 opponents
+5. 5 opponents

 - Loot around
 - Reask
   - I wish to challenge you again
   - ...
   - Let me heal up, and I'll be ready to fight again.
-- Ask another servant
+- Ask another servant -> Atton & Kreia batner
   - I had some questions for you.
-    - I want to know about this place.
+    - I want to know about this place. -> ancient irrigation channel
       - But why is Atris here?
       - **How did Atris know Dantooine would be destroyed?**
       - Why were the relics brought here?
       - Artifacts?
+      - **What's Ossus?**
-      - Any lightsabers in the collection?
+      - Any lightsabers in the collection? `once`
       - **[Persuade] Atris has allowed me to walk freely here.
 Surely that implies trust.** `!c_sc_per_lt(7)`
       - **Last of the Handmaidens?**
       - Why is she ranked last?